 But if I get too much light at night from non-streetlamp sources, like watching Succession on my computer or looking at Succession memes on my phone, my ability to wake up in the dark in the morning is going to be less reliable, jeopardizing my exposure to that vital morning light.
 And I’m lucky that there’s even morning light to get: with permanent DST, I could be hopping on my first calls of the day while the sky is still black outside.

 My point is that social pressures already make it hard for us to get the darkness we need at night (let’s face it, screens are fun) and the light we need in the morning.
 We shouldn’t make it harder for ourselves with a change to a system that’s already failed once.
-Permanent daylight savings time is a no-go.
+Permanent daylight saving time is a no-go.
 Permanent standard time?
 Call me.